Movatterモバイル変換

 Kresen Kernow

 Kresen Kernow, on the site ofRedruth Brewery, houses the archives and collections of the former Cornwall Records Office and Cornish Studies Library.
-It also holds a collection of Tregellas Tapestries which depict the history of Cornwall in embroidery.
+It also holds the Cornwall Tapestries (the work of the Tregellas Foundation) which depict the history of Cornwall in embroidery.[38]

 Tin Miner Statue